-Several I-95 viaducts and other structures beginning at Frankford Avenue and progressing south to near Race Street will be replaced under Section GR6 (northbound) construction beginning in 2023 and Section GR5 (southbound) construction scheduled to start in 2026.
+Several I-95 viaducts and other structures beginning at Frankford Avenue and progressing south to near Race Street will be replaced under Section GR6 (southbound) construction beginning in 2023 and Section GR5 (northbound) construction scheduled to start in 2026.

 Ongoing work under the new, twin, mile-long I-95 viaducts between Palmer and Ann streets (The northbound viaduct was replaced under Section GR3 construction ending in 2018.) includes the creation of a variety of public spaces (see below, left).
 In addition to a multi-use trail that will be incorporated into the Delaware River Greenway that stretches along the waterfront, PennDOT is investing in Cobblestone pathways, blue-dyed concrete pavement, rain gardens, rock-lined drainage basins, strips of planted grass areas, benches, trees, and small public parking areas.